brooklynrail/brooklynrail-platform/content/events/2020/12/holiday-film-series.md

 ---
 ### From all of us at the *Brooklyn Rail*, we wish everyone a safe and joyful holiday season!

-While our team is out of the office for the holidays, we hope you will enjoy a week of film screenings curated by our own film section editor Dan Sullivan. **Please note** these are not live events through Zoom.
+While our team is out of the office for the holidays, we hope you will enjoy a week of screenings curated by our own film section editor Dan Sullivan. **Please note** these are not live events through Zoom.
 Register to receive a video link and password, which will be valid from Monday, December 28 through Friday, January 1.

 **NSE #204 | Monday, December 28**